 There are many churches, museums, art galleries and other buildings of interest to visit in the beautiful old town, with its narrow and winding streets.
+There are also many Vrbo and Airbnb accommodations for your comfort.
 Enjoy the cuisine of the island in the many restaurants and tapas bars.
 To get an idea of what is on offer in Alcúdia, some of the best and must see locations are included below.

 1. Experience history, art and culture at this non-profit museum